thesephist/dotink/content/posts/inkfmt.md

 Let's continue with our earlier rule of adding an indent level when we enter a parenthesized or bracketed group.
 That rule tells us that line 2 should be indented twice inwards, because line 2 is contained by two nested groups.
 First, the `readFile(...)` group, and then the `data => (...)` group.
 But that's obviously not what we want.
 We want to indent exactly once for these two nested groups.

-So perhaps we can enforce a rule that each line can indent at most one level than the previous line?
+So perhaps we can enforce a rule that each line can indent at most one level from the previous line?
 Not so fast.
 Consider these more thorny edge cases:

 ```
 (A)